Skip to article frontmatterSkip to article content

 (b)

 Figure 2:Minimal example demonstrating the most basic functionality of GDSFactory: creating a polygon on a specified layer. (a) Shows the code snippet in python including descriptive comments to highlight selected aspects.
-All code snippets used throughout this paper can be run interactively in the online version of this paper.
-All shown examples are part of the GDSFactory documentation. (b) The resulting GDSII layout as it would appear in the inline Jupyter notebook viewer shipped with gdsfactory.
+All code snippets used throughout this paper can be run interactively in the online version of this paper. (b) The resulting GDSII layout as it would appear in the inline Jupyter notebook viewer shipped with gdsfactory.

 Figure 2 shows a minimal example how to create a polygon from a list of points on a specified layer.
 The snippets also demonstrate some of the steps required to get going: